Match ends, Leicester City 1, Tottenham Hotspur 6.

 As White Hart Lane is dismantled and rebuilt, Spurs' summer seems likely to be flavoured by reports and fears of the team going the same way.

-Right-back Kyle Walker - again left out, albeit this time with an ankle problem - has long been linked with a move, and Pochettino admitted this week the club may struggle to compete with clubs offering huge salaries this summer.
+Right-back Kyle Walker - again left out, albeit this time with an ankle problem - has long been linkedexternal-link with a move, and Pochettino admitted this week the club may struggle to compete with clubs offering huge salaries this summer.

 That may have sounded alarm bells for supporters, but the good news for them is it would surely take record numbers to prise away either of the side's crown jewels.